-Credit risk represents the risk of the society's exposure to financial loss due to the failure of the customer or the party dealing with the society with a financial instrument to fulfill its contractual obligations.
-These risks arise mainly from accounts with banks, donor receivables other receivables.
+Credit risk represents the risk of the society's exposure to financial loss due to the failure of the client or the party dealing with the society with a financial instrument to fulfill its contractual obligations.
+These risks arise mainly from accounts with banks, donors' receivable and other receivables.